edwillys/gamechanger/README.md

 ## Disclaimer

 I do not own the original code, nor was I part of its development, so this software is to be used "as is".
 I am also not responsible for any damage that this software might cause to your instrument.
-This code is under MIT license and is free to be shared, used and improved by anyone.
+This code is licensed under the MIT license and is free to be shared, used and improved by anyone.

 ## TODOs
-Currently lots of :) Here are the first ones that come to mind:
+Currently lots of them :) Here are the first ones that come to mind:
-- Manage dirty flag when saving, opening and plugging the instrumenr
+- Manage dirty flag when saving, opening and plugging the instrument
-- Warnings for overwrite on read from instrument or connect
+- Warnings for configuration overwrite upon reading from the instrument or connecting
 - undo/redo
 - Instrument/PC data set sync
 - Logo